Nenkai/gt-modding-hub/docs/concepts/adhoc/tinyweb.md

 !!! note
     If you are using RPCS3, make sure that Network :octicons-arrow-right-16: Network Status is set to `Connected`.

-    If you are booting to the runviewer branch with the argument `branch=runviewer` (or any other way), you need to also supply `network_available=1` to access Tiny Web.
+    If you are booting to the runviewer branch with the argument `branch=runviewer` (or any other way), you need to also supply `network_available=1` to access TinyWeb.

     Just incase it doesn't work, change the Listen port from `8080` to anything else i.e `12345`.

 ## Modules

-Modules are extra services that Tiny Web can expose.
+Modules are extra services that TinyWeb can expose.
 You've already seen one, `FileModule`, which allows mapping and reflecting a directory to your browser.

 Some more exist that can be activated through adhoc - here is the default that is enabled in GT6, for example